 realme has been making waves in the market over the past few months.
 They also recently released the realme Buds Wireless – which is a neckband.
 It is only logical for realme’s next audio product to be true wireless earphones – and here we have it.
 This is the realme Buds Air.

 Before we begin, yes – we know.
 It looks like an AirPods clone.
-But I can assure you that this is a more featureful copy of the AirPods, unlike the Razer Hammerhead True Wireless (review to come soon).
+But I can assure you that this is a more featureful copy of the AirPods, unlike the Razer Hammerhead True Wireless (review).
 Here are what we think about the new realme Buds Air.

 Obviously, this is very close to the original Apple AirPods design.
 It has the same glossy white plastic enclosure but with a longer, thicker, and rounder cradle.
 The button is also moved to the front.